Contact Us | Search

 An An Giang television program depicting project work at Khmer temples.

 Water is critical to all life.
 Unfortunately, there are still hundreds of millions of people without access to proper water and sanitation facilities.
 Unequal or unethical distribution of water and access to resources is a critical issue worldwide.
 Underrepresented groups and minority communities are often the most vulnerable to the effects of climate change, and it is critically important to engage minority populations in the management of water resources.
-The goal of this research project is to work with underrepresented communities in Southern Vietnam to improve water resource management by studying water governance and water access within local villages.
-Specifically, this project will investigate and document water management knowledge of the Khmer communities in Southern Vietnam, where there is a big gap between science and knowledge in water governance.
-Not only is this research new and novel, but it also has the ability to strengthen the resilience of these communities to adapt and understand climate change.
-The investigators involved in this project have already proven the importance of village-level analyses through previous work with the Vietnam Delta and on resilience of populations to flooding.
-This project will build on their previous work and will create new knowledge on underrepresented groups living in the Mekong Delta.
-The project will also strengthen the scientific merit of the hydrologic modeling work being conducted by the U.S. partners at Purdue University.
+The goal of this research project was to work with underrepresented communities in Southern Vietnam to improve water resource management by studying water governance and water access within local villages.
+Specifically, this project investigated and documented water management knowledge of the Khmer communities in Southern Vietnam, where there is a big gap between science and knowledge in water governance.
+The investigators involved in this project had already proven the importance of village-level analyses through previous work with the Vietnam Delta and on resilience of populations to flooding.
+This project built on their previous work and created new knowledge on underrepresented groups living in the Mekong Delta.
+The project also strengthened the scientific merit of the hydrologic modeling work being conducted by the U.S. partners at Purdue University.
 Understanding management decisions and strategies of the Khmer people, as well as other underrepresented groups, can better inform the assumptions made in hydrologic modeling.

 3-190 Temple Workshop3-190 Video Cap